A C D E F G I M O P Q S U V W

 Senior management should lead and support CAPA initiatives and ensure that they are aligned with the company’s strategic goals.

-How can organizations measure the effectiveness of their CAPA efforts?
+How can organisations measure the effectiveness of their CAPA efforts?

 The effectiveness of CAPA efforts can be measured by tracking key performance indicators (KPIs) such as reduced defect rates, improved compliance and customer satisfaction.